Many people feel fear and anxiety about visiting the dentist. Our dentists offer advice and tips to help you manage these feelings.

 Ask About Dental Sedation

 If your anxiety is severe and the above means don't help you, ask our Surrey dentists about our dental sedation options.
 We offer several alternatives that can help you relax before and during your appointment with us.

 Choose the Right Dentist for You

 Our Surrey dentists take a special interest in helping patients cope with their dental anxiety.
-They have spent a lot of time and energy considering how best to help, and take an active approach to addressing a wide range of fears on an almost daily basis.
+They have spent a lot of time and energy considering how best to help, and take an active approach to address a wide range of fears on an almost daily basis.

 We consider it our mission to help you feel comfortable and at ease with your dental treatment.
 After all, patients who feel good about their treatment will be more likely to get it, to the benefit of their oral health!